Sunset Glow: BigBang version

-"Sunset Glow" (Korean: 붉은 노을; RR: Byulkeun Noeul) is a song recorded by South Korean boy band BigBang.
+"Sunset Glow" is a song recorded by South Korean boy band BigBang.
 Released on November 5, 2008, through YG Entertainment, it served as the lead single from the quintet's second studio album Remember (2008).
 It is a remake of Lee Moon-sae's song of the same title.

 Background

 Prior to recording, Yang Hyun-suk, CEO and founder of YG Entertainment, contacted Lee Moon-sae to request permission for BigBang to cover the song, whose original single was released in 1988.
 During the 2008 KBS Music Festival, the two artists performed the song together.
 The song reached number one on the KBS's music show Music Bank.
 It charted on Melon Top 100 Chart for 31 weeks.
 In 2012, "Sunset Glow" was covered by Teen Top's Niel, C.A.P. and Chunji for SBS's 1,000 Songs Challenge.